Mr-CSharp-Instructor-Stuff/SP24Cybr441CourseMaterial/Week n/WeeklyReflectionPaper.md

 # Description
-This is the Reflection Paper prompt for Week [N].
-Please reflect about this weeks class.
-This is meant as a freeform journaling excersise to reflect on your week "in the office" to discuss with your next 1-on-1 with your "manager".
+#### Reflection Paper for Week N: <placeholder/>

+Please reflect about this weeks work and knowledge you gained.

+### Mental Scenario:
+Build out a journal and journal entry to reflect on your past week (or more) "in the office".

 ### Potential Prompts (pick at least one)
-1. Did you read any of the white papers this manager gave to you for this week? (it's Okay if you didn't).
-If you did, what are your thoughts on the paper was it helpful in any way?
-Elaborate.
+1. Did you look into some of the resources this "manager" gave you this week?
+(It's Okay if you didn't everyone get's busy even the "manager").
+If you did, what are your thoughts on those resources, ***were they helpful in any way?
+Elaborate.***
 2. What is the current status of your team's project?
-Is there any roadblocks that would be helpful to address.
+Are there any roadblocks that would be helpful to address.  ***Elaborate.***

-3. Did you find any resources that helped you this week to understand the Artificial Intelligence interactions that you and your fellow team members are building?
+3. Did you find any additional resources that helped you this past week to understand the Artificial Intelligence application interactions that you and your fellow team members are building?  ***Elaborate.***